What They Are

 - Use durable goods!
 Products that can be cleaned and reused over and over again always have a lower environmental impact than single-use, disposable products.
 Ask your favorite restaurant, cafeteria, or other food venue for a non-disposable solution.

 - Insist that any compostable containers you purchase for your business, event or home use are BPI certified or supply other proof of ASTM D6400 or D6868 standards.
+Refer to our Purchasing Guidelines for Compostable Food-Related Products for more information.

 - Insist that these certified products are clearly labeled with the word “compostable.”